LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-Timeline.md

 ## Overview.

-Below is a timeline showing, which campaign happens when chronologically.
+Below is a timeline showing which campaign happens when chronologically.

 The chronological aspect of the campaign is important when determining if specific events have happened and for the purpose of unlocked items.

-A campaign in the past cannot benefit from a campaign set in the future.
+A campaign in the past can't benefit from a campaign set in the future.

 ## Chronological Timeline of In-World Start Date.